hannahblo/Posets_Optimizers/README.md

 The structure of the repository is as follows:
 - File _setup_session.R installs all needed R-packages.
-- Folder DeepOPS_Analysis contains the files to evaluate the DeepOPS benchmarking suite, see Schneider et.al.
+- Folder DeepOBS_Analysis contains the files to evaluate the DeepOBS benchmarking suite, see Schneider et.al.
 (2019).
 - Folder BBOB_Analysis contains the files to evaluate the BBOB suite, see Mersmann et.al.
 (2015) and Hansen et.al.
 (2010).
 - Folder Multi_Objective_Evolutionary_Algorithms_Analysis contains the files to evaluate the benchmarking suite corresponding to Wu et.al.
 (2023).

-The computation has been tested on Linux Ubuntu 20.04.5 with R version 2.2.4.
+The computation has been tested on Linux Ubuntu 20.04.5 with R version 4.2.2 and Linux Debian 18 with R version 4.3.

 ## Setup
 First, install all necessary R packages by downloading and sourcing the file _setup_session.R